Mesothelioma.net content reviewer and editor

 Dr. Sugarbaker has also been a member of the Society of Surgical Oncology, the European Society of Surgical Oncology, the American College of Surgeons, and the American Surgical Association.
-He also helped to found the International Society of Regional Cancer Therapy.
+He also helped found the International Society of Regional Cancer Therapy.

-Dr. Sugarbaker founded a nonprofit organization called the Foundation for Applied Research in Gastrointestinal Oncology and has served as an editor for several academic journals.
-He has been noted as one of America’s Top Doctors for Cancer multiple years in a row as well as one of America’s Top Doctors and a Compassionate Doctor.
+Dr. Sugarbaker founded a nonprofit organization called the Foundation for Applied Research in Gastrointestinal Oncology.
+He was voted one of America’s Top Doctors for Cancer multiple years in a row, as well as one of America’s Top Doctors and a Compassionate Doctor.

 The American Society of Abdominal Surgeons recognized him with the Distinguished Service Award.
 Dr. Sugarbaker also received the E.T.
 Krementz Award for research development.